 1: Original Long-Form Content

 Much like a blog, publishing original content on LinkedIn is a great way to get exposure for yourself and your business.
-With Pulse, you’re piggybacking on the world’s largest professional social network (more than 380 million users and counting), giving you instant access to an active audience of content consumers.
+With more than 500 million users and counting, writing articles gives you instant access to an active audience of content consumers.

-What This Accomplishes — When you write your own original content on LinkedIn’s Pulse, you give yourself an instant leg up on the competition.
-It takes a long time to build an audience of followers, but with Pulse, your voice is added to a network of individuals who are already tuned in.
+What This Accomplishes — When you write your own original content on LinkedIn, you give yourself an instant leg up on the competition.
+It takes a long time to build an audience of followers, and brand yourself an expert, so by writing on LinkedIn, your voice is added to a network of individuals who are already tuned in.
 This strategy can get you noticed as an expert in your field and boost your professionalism.

 2: Industry-Adjacent Content